smart-facility/cognicity-reports-powertrack/README.md

 * streamTimeout - Gnip stream timeout, should be >30s (in milliseconds)
 * username - Gnip username
 * password - Gnip password
-* steamUrl - URL to fetch JSON stream from Gnip Powertrack
+* steamUrl - URL to fetch JSON stream from Gnip PowerTrack
-* rulesUrl - URL to fetch JSON rules from Gnip Powertrack
+* rulesUrl - URL to fetch JSON rules from Gnip PowerTrack

 #### Twitter account configuration
 Set the app authentication parameters as provided by Twitter.
 See the [ntwitter-module](https://github.com/AvianFlu/ntwitter) documentation for more details.